Limited launch: MAY batch, 85% claimed

 2. Can you see every ingredient and its dose?
 Proprietary blends hide underdosing.
 Transparent labels are non-negotiable for brain supplements that work.

 3. Is there a plausible mechanism of action?
-If a company can't explain how an ingredient works at the receptor or neurotransmitter level, the evidence probably doesn't exist.
+If a company can't clearly explain how an ingredient is thought to work, that's worth questioning.

 4. What's the delivery method?
 Capsules, powders, sublingual, or transdermal all have different bioavailability profiles.
 This affects whether you're actually getting what the label promises.